 Sara-Jane was self-educated until she entered college as a mature student and graduated from the National College of Ireland at 30.
 This makes her becoming an author and speaker/lecturer even more extraordinary.
 She made her debut as a international Women’s Day Speaker in 2017.

-Watch out for announcements in 2020 on Sara-Jane’s One Woman Show.
+Watch out for announcements in 2021 on Sara-Jane’s latest book ‘No Ordinary Life.’

 Wrong Body Wrong Life (2010) is the first book of its kind to be published in Ireland.
 It addresses the subject of Gender Dysphoria (formally Gender Identity Disorder) and describes the living experience of gender dysphoric people in Ireland.
 It has proven to be a truly ground breaking book in that it is the first to properly inform readers on the true nature of gender dysphoria, the science behind it.
 It helps to breakdown the stereotypes that surround those who transition from one gender to the other.
 The author has long been regarded as a leading authority on this much misunderstood form of gender identity.